luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 node3                      : ok=2    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-This automation execution environment contains the `ansible.posix` collection and the command succeeds.
+The **Supported Execution Environment** contains the `ansible.posix` Ansible Content Collection and the command succeeds.

 ### Step 2 - Build Automation Execution Environments

 #### Deciding When to Create a Custom Automation Execution Environment

-Red Hat provides several Ansible automation execution environments that suit the needs of many users.
-These automation execution environments include the most common Ansible Content Collections.

-You can use the `ansible-navigator images` command to inspect a container image and view the collections, Python packages, and operating system packages it includes.

-The automation execution environments that Red Hat provides might be sufficient for your playbooks.
-In that case, you do not need to create new automation execution environments.
+As we can see on the previous exercise, Red Hat provides several Ansible Execution Environments that suit the needs of many users.
+These Execution Environments include the most common Ansible Content Collections.
+The Execution Environments that Red Hat provides might be sufficient for your playbooks.
+In that case, you do not need to create new Execution Environments.

-Sometimes, you might need an Ansible Content Collection that is not included in one of the existing automation execution environments.
+Sometimes, you might need an Ansible Content Collection that is not included in one of the existing Execution Environments.
 Often, you can install these extra collections in your Ansible project and then use an existing automation execution environment without having to build a new one.

 On the other hand, you should consider creating a custom automation execution environment in the following situations: